Lotame/docs/lightning-tag/user-consent.md

 # User Consent Guide

-## Common User Consent Use-Case
+## Passing Consent Signals Into Lotame

-For Lotame clients that want to provide their users the ability to opt-out of tracking, the Lotame Lightning Tag provides the ability pass the user's consent options.
-These consent options will be used during Lotame processing against that user's profile.
+For clients that utilize Lotame's Consent Management Product, consent signals can be passed directly into Lightning Tag.
+Use this feature to inform Lotame of each user's consent preference and how they should be handled within the DMP.

 ```javascript
 // Validate Lotame Lightning Tag script is ready